This September, Orvis Giveback Days Will Raise Money for The Piedmont Environmental Council’s Tree Planting Program

-When you shop at your local Orvis store in Arlington, Leesburg, Tysons Corner or Woodbridge during the month of September part of your purchase goes to support local land and water conservation efforts!
-For every purchase over $10, Orvis will donate $10 on your behalf to The Piedmont Environmental Council as a part of their Giveback Days campaign (purchases must be made in-store).
+When you shop at your local Orvis store in Arlington, Leesburg, Tysons Corner during the month of May you can support local land and water conservation efforts!
+Receive a special discount when you donate $10 or more to The Piedmont Environmental Council’s tree planting program as a part of Orvis’ Great Giveback Days campaign.

 Your purchase will help us plant thousands of trees